FAQs

 What is considered a low income household?

 For housing purposes; the Department of Housing and Urban Development (HUD) defines low income as annual income that is below 80% of median income for the area.
-Lexington’s annual median income was $54,918 in 2018.
+Lexington’s annual median income was $67,631 in 2019-2023.
+They further identify very - low income - at or below 50% of the median and extremely - low income - at or below 30%.
+At Gleanings Housing we are serving very and extremely low incomes in the Lexington area of Kentucky.

 What is affordable housing?

 Housing is considered affordable when the cost of housing is equal to or less than 30% of the household’s income.
-Cost-burdened means that more than 30% of a household’s income is spend on housing.
+Cost-burdened rental housing means that more than 30% of a household’s income is spent on housing costs (including utilities) each month.

 What causes homelessness?